-Dr Una McCormack is a New York Times bestselling science fiction author.
+Dr Una McCormack is a New York Times and USA Today bestselling author of over two dozen science fiction novels.
 She is passionate about women’s writing, science fiction, and helping people find their words and voices.
-Her Star Trek: Picard novel, The Last Best Hope, will be published by Simon and Schuster in 2020.
+Her 2020 release, Star Trek: Picard novel The Last Best Hope, became a USA Today bestseller.

 Learn about her books, other works, and how you can work with Una as your writing mentor for stories or novels.

 Una is well known for her TV tie-in work.
 She has published more than a dozen novels set in franchises such as Doctor Who, Star Trek: Deep Space Nine, and Star Trek: Discovery.
 Her audio work with Big Finish has been set in licensed properties such as Doctor Who and Blake’s 7.

 Her shorter-form science fiction has appeared in anthologies edited by Gardner Dozois and Ian Whates.
 Her story ‘Taking Flight’ (2017) was shortlisted for the BSFA award for short fiction, and her novel Star Trek: Discovery – The Way to the Stars for a Dragon Con Award.
 In 2017, she was a judge for the Arthur C Clarke Award.
 Una’s most recent original novella, The Undefeated, was published by Tor in 2019.

 In a previous life as a university lecturer, Una taught creative writing for many years at undergraduate and postgraduate level.
 She also supervised creative writing PhDs.
 She continues to mentor writers, particularly helping people working on their first novel-length project.